 The list of artists that Pence has nurtured and represented through the years is impressive.
 Artists in the two Pence auctions include Douglas Fenn Wilson, Michael Bengt, Will Wilson, Dorothy Morgan, Robert Maione, Randall Lake, Dean Larson, Jacob Collins, Michael Lynch, and Donald Jurney among others.

-Earlier this year, Pence decided it was time to retire, which at age 81.
+Earlier this year, Pence decided it was time to retire.

 Looking back on his career as a gallerist and patron, Pence says he has enjoyed the camaraderie, friendship and mentorship he was able to give people – superb artists.
 He knows why he had such a wonderful 40-plus years in his business: people are treasures.
 Pence said it best in a recent Facebook post: “Yes, it is true that I will be retiring … after 44 years in San Francisco, wonderful years representing some of the finest painters and sculptors in the U.S. Our mission was to find worthy artists, expose their work to the public, and work with them to get their careers started off on the right track.
 I believe we have met those goals … ”